Perturbations of Fefferman spaces over CR three-manifolds: Introduction

 \section{Introduction}

-The focus of this article is the interaction between Lorentzian conformal geometry in dimension four and Cauchy--Riemann geometry in dimension three, and is motivated by two different approaches.
+The focus of this article is the interaction between Lorentzian conformal geometry in dimension four and Cauchy--Riemann (CR) geometry in dimension three, and is motivated by two different approaches.
 On the one hand, there is Fefferman's classical construction \cite{Fefferman1976a}, which associates to a given contact CR three-manifold $(\mc{M},H,J)$ a conformal structure $\wt{\mbf{c}}$ of Lorentzian signature on the total space of a circle bundle $\wt{\mc{M}}$ over $(\mc{M},H,J)$.
-In the formulation of \cites{Lee1986,Cap2008}, each contact form $\theta$ with Levi form $h$ and associated induced Weyl connection one-form $\wt{\omega}^{W}_{\theta}$ gives rise to a \emph{Fefferman metric}
+In the formulation of \cite{Lee1986,Cap2008}, each contact form $\theta$ with Levi form $h$ and associated induced Weyl connection one-form $\wt{\omega}^{W}_{\theta}$ gives rise to a \emph{Fefferman metric}

-where $\theta$ is a contact form on $\mc{M}$, $\wt{g}_{\theta}$ is associated Fefferman metric, and $\phi$ is local fiber coordinate.
-Clearly $\wt{g}$ is defined only when $\phi \pm \pm \frac{\pi}{2}$, but unfortunetaly, it turns out that for $\wt{g}$ to be Einstein, it must also be \emph{conformally flat} \cite{Lewandowski1988}.
+where $\theta$ is a contact form on $\mc{M}$, $\wt{g}_{\theta}$ is its associated Fefferman metric, and $\phi$ is a local fibre coordinate.
+Clearly $\wt{g}$ is defined only when $\phi = \pm \frac{\pi}{2}$, but unfortunately, it turns out that for $\wt{g}$ to be Einstein, it must also be \emph{conformally flat} \cite{Lewandowski1988}.
 This also means that the underlying CR structure is locally CR equivalent to the Heisenberg group or the three-sphere \cite{Cap2008}.

 But there are of course many other, non-conformally flat, algebraically special Einstein metrics.
 In local coordinates $(u, \zeta, \ol{\zeta}, r)$, broadly following \cite{Debney1969,Stephani2003}, they may be cast as